AkshayDevkate/PM4PY_for_ProcessMining/README.md

   *Note - At the present time PM4PY works with pandsas libaries to import data.As long as data can be loaded into a Pandas dataframe, PM4Py is reasonably able to work with such files.
 You can check the files supported by python pandas library [here!](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html)*

+  __Filtering Event Data__

+  In PM4PY it possible to filter event data based on following filtering criterias.

+  1. Filtering event data by time frames.

+  2. Filtering event on case performance / time interval.

+  3. Filtering events on start activites.

+  4. Filtering events on end activites.

+  5. Filtering on varients.

+      Variants is set of cases that share the same control flow perspective, so a set of cases that share the same classified events(activites) in the same order.

+  6. Filtering events on attribute values.

+  7. Filtering events on numeric attribute values.